Disney Parks

 Disney focuses on the details in every aspect of their park, and Disney’s Hollywood Studios is no different.
 When constructing the park in the ‘80s, Imagineers took special trips to Hollywood to take in the feel and little details of the surrounding streets.
 They also did their research back to the golden age of Hollywood.
 You’ll notice the shops that line the street that lead you into the park closely resemble shops from those days of Hollywood’s past.
 One shop in Disney’s Hollywood Studios, The Darkroom, was directly inspired by The Darkroom in Los Angeles, a shop that opened in the 1930s.

-More on Kait Around The Kingdom: Four Fast Facts About Expedition Everest
+More on Kait Around The Kingdom: Eight Amazing Facts About Magic Kingdom's Liberty Square

 The Idea Was Originally A Pavilion At Epcot